 Gas pain in the chest

 Gas pain felt in the chest can also be due to the buildup of gas in the abdominal area.
-Gas can be formed when the bacteria found in the colon ferments the carbohydrates that were digested in the small intestines.
+Gas forms when the bacteria in the colon ferments the carbohydrates that the small intestines digests.
 Fiber is good for the system since it maintains functioning of the digestive tract and eliminates toxins as well as controls the cholesterol and blood sugar levels.
 On the other hand, these fibers can cause development of gas.
 Some foods rich in fiber and can cause gas pain include vegetables, beans, peas, fruits and whole grains.
 Gas can also be formed due to food intolerance, gulping excess air while eating and drinking carbonated drinks such as beer or soda.

 - Jabbing pain in the chest

 - Pain in the abdomen and can transfer from one part of abdomen to another

 - Absence of appetite

 - Lie down and keep the head elevated.
 Keep the individual rested in this position for a few hours in order to lessen the discomfort.